Shahaf-F-S/Shahaf-F-S/README.md

 Alongside being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, and a painter, my whole life.
 I also sketch and draw, compose music for the piano, and write.

-I am a full-time Computer Science, Software Engineering, and Systems Engineering teacher in high school, and I work on side projects and my hobbies in my free time.
+I am a full-time Computer Science, Software Engineering, and Systems Engineering and Robotics teacher in high school, and I work on side projects and my hobbies in my free time.

 I currently teach the following courses: